-Dear Mr. Electrician: How do I install an electrical receptacle box in a wall using Madison Bars?
+Dear Mr. Electrician: How do I go about installing an electrical outlet box using Madison Bars?
 I want to install an electrical outlet on a dedicated circuit for my window air conditioner and someone told me to use Madison Bars to mount the outlet box.

-Answer: Madison Bars are a simple method for installing a gangable metal electrical outlet box in a wall.
+Answer: Installing an electrical outlet box using Madison Bars is a simple method for mounting certain types of metal electrical outlet boxes in a wall.
 They are also known as Old Work Box Mounts, Support Clips, F Clips, Madison Clips, and Madison Straps.
+NOTE: Some text links below go to applicable products on Amazon or EBay.

 The photo above shows Madison Bars that are two different lengths.
 The longer ones are for working in walls that have double drywall or a finished surface such as tile or paneling that makes the wall board thicker.